discoverydesign/filament-gaze/README.md

 #### Arguments
 `name` - (string) The name of the identifier.
 Default is the resource's model class combines with model Id.

+### `->lock($state)`

+#### Description
+`lock` can be used to lock the resource for anyone but the current person editing the form.
+This can be useful if you want to prevent multiple people from editing the same resource at the same time.
+The controller is the first person to access the resource, or the person who has taken control of the resource.

+#### Arguments
+`state` - (optional, bool) If the resource is lockable or not.

+### `->canTakeControl($fnc)`

+#### Description
+`canTakeControl` can be used to allow the user to take control of the resource if it is locked by someone else.
+This can be useful if you want to allow the user to take control of the resource.

+#### Arguments
+`fnc` - (optional, closure | bool) If the user can take control of the resource.
+Default is true.
+If a closure is passed, it should return a bool.

 ## Author